Teaching life’s lessons

-A good example of that came a long, long time ago thanks to my high school English teacher.
+A good example of that came a long, long time ago from my high school English teacher.
 Her name was Margaret Wilson and she was what one might describe as the perfect example of a dedicated teacher.

-Mrs. Wilson ...
-I remember her obviously tinted auburn hair always tied up in a bun.
-She carried her trademark handkerchief tucked in the left sleeve of her blouse.
-The back of her classroom looked like a jungle lined with a multitude of pots filled with a wide variety of plants and flowers.
-She often intermingled plant watering with class lecturing as she paced back and forth about the room.
+Mrs. Wilson.
+I remember her tinted auburn hair was always done up in a bun.
+She carried a handkerchief tucked in the sleeve of her blouse.
+The back of her classroom was lined with a multitude of pots filled with a wide variety of plants and flowers.
+She would intermingle plant watering with class lecturing as she paced back and forth throughout the room.

-Her teaching technique seemed to center around two themes: diagraming sentences and preparing her students for the many pitfalls of life.
+Her teaching technique seemed to center around two themes: diagramming sentences and preparing her students for the many pitfalls of life.

-As I remember, I diagramed a sentence on my first day of my freshman English class and I diagramed one on the last day of my senior year.
+As I remember, I diagrammed a sentence on my first day of my freshman English class and I diagrammed one on the last day of my senior year.

-Interspaced between all those years of sentence diagraming came a never-ending number of stories on life experiences she had picked up over the many years of her life.
+Spaced between all those years of sentence diagramming came a never-ending number of stories on life experiences she had picked up over the many years of her life.

 Her husband, Lewis, had been a traveling salesman most of his working career.
-She had accompanied Lewis on many of his trips so she had plenty of traveling salesman stories ... but not the kind one might expect.
+She had accompanied Lewis for years on his trips, so she had plenty of traveling salesman stories … but not the kind one would normally hear.

 Although many of her stories were a little mundane, now and then she would recount a spicy little parable.
 Those stories would usually surface when a student would ask guidance for a problem he or she had recently experienced.
 No matter the problem, you could bet Mrs. Wilson had a tale or two that would offer a solution.

-The father thought for a minute and then led them back to a wood pile.
+The father thought for a minute and then led them back to the wood pile.
 He reached into the pile and pulled out three twigs and handed one to each of the boys.